 j) network-assigned UE radio capability IDs.

-Each configured NSSAI consists of S-NSSAIs stored together with an SNPN identity, if it is associated with an SNPN.
+Each configured NSSAI consists of S-NSSAI(s) stored together with an SNPN identity, if it is associated with an SNPN.

 Each NSSAI inclusion mode is associated with an SNPN identity and access type.